-$\Rightarrow$ Finished - The connection has been set up.
+\Rightarrow Finished - The connection has been set up.

-Connect a Protective Device to a PC via Ethernet (TCP/IP)
+2.1.3 Connect a Protective Device to a PC via Ethernet (TCP/IP)

-It is only possible to establish an Ethernet TCP/IP connection if the protective device features an Ethernet connector.
+It is possible to establish an Ethernet TCP/IP connection if the protective device features an Ethernet connector.

-• Set (or check) the TCP/IP parameters on the HMI panel of the protective device.
+- Connect the Ethernet interfaces of the protective device and the PC with a common Ethernet network. - Set (or check) the TCP/IP parameters on the HMI panel of the protective device.
 These are accessed via the following menu path: